 Anolon cookware comes in either black, or a bronze finish and features SureGrip handles made of stainless steel and a silicone rubber covers.
 This is what makes Anolon cookware able to be used in the oven.

-- PREMIUM NONSTICK: PFOA-free nonstick is long lasting and metal utensil safe with superior food release and effortless cleanup
+- Premium nonstick: cookware features high-quality, metal utensil safe nonstick for superior food release and effortless cleanup

 Can Anolon Pans Go in the Oven?

 Yes, Anolon cookware can be used in the oven; however, there are limitations to how much heat the pots and pans can endure.